 The Anolic family established this award in her loving memory and in recognition of her unusual and diverse talents as an artist and her involvement in Jewish life.
 It serves as the most fitting memorial to a special person who touched many lives: a living memorial to promote the development of Judaism and Israel through the visual arts.

 The Anolic Family Awards originated as The Bertha Anolic Memorial Award (now known as the ‘Bertha Anolic Visual Arts Israel Travel Award’).
 Established shortly after her death, in 1973, by her husband, children, brother, and sisters, it was first awarded in 1980.
 For over thirty-five years this Israel Travel Award has been presented annually to a student studying in a university visual arts program.

 The Naomi Anolic Early Career Jewish Visual Arts Award was created in the early 1970’s to honor this young scholar and artist whose life was tragically cut short in 1969.
 The award was later added to the Anolic Family Award portfolio.

 In 2015 the award supported scholarship in Jewish Art History and Visual Culture.
-In 2016 the award will focus on supporting young Jewish visual artists, in the area of painting and drawing, who are early in their artistic careers.
+Since 2016 the award has focused on supporting young Jewish visual artists, in the area of painting and drawing, who are early in their artistic careers.

 In 2014, The Isaac Anolic Jewish Book Arts Award was established to perpetuate the memory, dedication and passion of the husband of Bertha and father of Naomi, the man who established the Bertha Anolic Memorial Award.
 The Anolic Family Award is now comprised of these three awards and is currently administered by the Hillel of Greater Philadelphia under the direction of Rita Rosen Poley, with the assistance of Melissa Rubin.